This topic provides an overview of Cloud External Key Manager (Cloud EKM).

 Cloud EKM needs to be able to reach your keys quickly to avoid an error.
 When creating a Cloud EKM key, choose a Google Cloud location that is geographically near the location of the external key management partner key.
 Refer to the partner's documentation for details about that partner's location availability.

-You can use Cloud EKM in any Google Cloud location supported for
+- Cloud EKM via the internet: available in any Google Cloud

 Consult your external key management partner's documentation to determine which locations they support.

 When you use an externally-managed key with a multi-region, the metadata of the key, including the information needed to communicate with the external key management partner, is available in multiple datacenters within the multi-region.
 If your application fails over from one datacenter to another within the multi-region, the new datacenter initiates key requests.
 The new datacenter may have different network characteristics from the previous datacenter, including distance from the external key management partner and the likelihood of timeouts.
-We recommend only using multi-regions with Cloud EKM if the external key management partner provides a level of coverage that corresponds to the coverage of the available Cloud EKM multi-regions.
+We recommend only using a multi-region with Cloud EKM if your chosen external key manager provides low latency to all areas of that multi-region.